Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-The proportionate size of an adult’s head is 1/7th of our entire whole body height.
+The first thing a baby has to learn to do is to hold the head up without it falling down all over the place.
+And that is just the beginning!
+The proportionate size of an adult’s head is 1/7th of full body height.
 The head of a newborn baby, on the other hand, is about 1/4 of its whole body size.
-So there you are, just born, compared to an adult, your head is the size of a giant pumpkin.
-Now you've got to train your tiny little neck muscles to hold that thing up, without it falling off your shoulders.
-Just learning to hold the head up takes about two to three weeks of hard, intensive, and sometimes painful training, eventually leading to walking upright as defined by human evolution.
+So imagine, there you are, just born, compared to an adult, your head is the size of a giant pumpkin.
+Now you've got to train your tiny little neck muscles to hold that thing up, without it rolling down your shoulders.
+Just learning to hold the head up takes about two to three weeks of hard, intensive, and sometimes painful training.

 Turning Out Hip Joints